vnavascues/direct-request-coordinator/media/README_CHAINLINK_HACKATON_2022_02_FALL.md

 ## Accomplishments that I'm proud of

 Having the willpower of revamping the version presented at the previous Chainlink Hackaton knowing OCR2DR is in the works.
-Definitely DRCoordinator 1.0.0 is a more mature product.
+DRCoordinator 1.0.0 is a more mature product and I've achieved many of the "What's Next?" bulletpoints listed on the previous hackaton.

 Also running lots of experiments with `directrequest` jobs and trying the new built-in core tasks, e.g. `ethabiencode2`.